MidanAhmed/dbkrak/README_PHASE1.md

-# 🐙 Kraken – Phase 1 Roadmap (CLI-Only MVP)
+# 🐙 dbkrak – Phase 1 Roadmap (CLI-Only MVP)

-This document details the **Phase 1** scope of Kraken — the CLI-only MVP that bridges production data with test schemas in PostgreSQL.
+This document details the **Phase 1** scope of dbkrak — the CLI-only MVP that bridges production data with test schemas in PostgreSQL.

 ---

 ## 🎯 Objective

 Phase 1 focuses on building a **cross-platform CLI tool** that:

 - Connects to two PostgreSQL databases
 - Computes schema differences (test vs prod)
 - Generates SQL to bring the target schema up to date